ianic/httpd/readme.md

 - should be build with latest master Zig
 - single threaded

 ## Precompress files

 httpd can serve compressed files if they exists on the disk.
+There is `compress` command to prepare compressed files.
+It uses system gzip, brotli ans zstd binaries so they must be on the system.

 To compress site files run:
 ```sh
 $ httpd compress --root site/root --cache site/cache
 ```